rhelmer/update-server/README.md

 ### Build and run.
 `cargo run`

-The server is now running on port 8000.
+The server is now running on `http://localhost:8000`.

 ## Protocol